abdul-1432/Excelerate_Data_Analytics_Internship_Interview_Answers/README.md

    - In the second week, interns focus on data analysis and visualization.
 This phase involves data collection, data cleaning, exploratory data analysis, and creating visualizations to gain insights from the data.

 3. **Week 3: Presentation Preparation**
    - The third week is dedicated to preparing presentations.
-Interns work on crafting clear and compelling presentations that effectively communicate their findings and proposed solutions to the data analysis problem.
+Interns work on crafting clear and compelling presentations that effectively communicate their findings and propose solutions to the data analysis problem.

 4. **Week 4: Conclusion and Decision**
    - In the final week, interns conclude their data analysis projects and present their findings and proposed solutions to the team.
 This phase involves making data-driven recommendations and decisions based on the analysis conducted during the internship.